Shared Appreciation Mortgage: All You Need to Know

 The terms (and consequences) of SAMs can be difficult to fully comprehend without the help of an experienced professional such as a lawyer, CPA, mortgage broker or real estate agent.
 Determining the actual benefit of a SAM may require a detailed understanding of a borrower’s total finances and future plans (e.g., how long they plan to own the home).
 Working with a professional on a SAM transaction can help a prospective borrower make a better-informed decision about how the loan may impact their taxes and other finances.

-One key difference is that an HEA is not a loan.
-This means a homeowner does not have to worry about short-term payments of interest and principal.
+One key difference is that with an HEA, a homeowner doesn’t have to worry about ongoing payments of principal and interest.
 Instead, the homeowner sells a percentage of the home’s future equity to a buyer (e.g., Unlock) in exchange for a lump sum of cash.
 The homeowner can then use that cash to finance other goals, such as renovating or making a down payment on a rental property.

 House flippers, real estate investors, and other homeowners evaluating their financing options may want to consider an HEA.
-With Unlock, you can easily enter a few simple details through an online form to see your potential eligibility.
+Explore your options today.